NVIDIA/spark-rapids-benchmarks/nds/README.md

   --property_file PROPERTY_FILE
                         property file for Spark configuration.
   --floats              When loading Text files like json and csv, schemas are required to determine if certain parts of the data are read as decimal type or not.
 If specified, float data will be used.
+  --json_summary_folder JSON_SUMMARY_FOLDER
+                        path of a folder to save json summary file for each query.

 ```